Did you know that 1 in 59 children are diagnosed with being on the autism spectrum disorder (ASD)?

 If your child has been diagnosed with autism, you may be contemplating different types of breakthrough in autism treatment to support your kid.

 However, anyone who has searched the internet for autism therapies knows how overwhelming this can be.
 There are simply so many techniques, you can come away more confused.
+You can also read this article regarding the Fragile X clinical trial to learn about the treatment options if you find that your child has FXS as well.

 In this article, we are going to cut through the noise.
 Here is the type of autism therapies which may be beneficial for your child: